marcohk/ROLSFpBqYkWhQabxqVW3sA/README.md

-## The Currency Exchagne Rate Worker
+## The Currency Exchange Rate Worker
 ---
 Version: 0.1.0
 * This is a programming challenge in Node.js